hallvaaw/awesome-biological-image-analysis/README.md

 - [Minerva](https://github.com/labsyspharm/minerva-story) - Minerva Story is an image viewer that is designed specifically to make it easy for non-expert users to interact with complex tissue images.
 - [Orbit](http://www.orbit.bio) - A versatile image analysis software for biological image-based quantification using machine learning, especially for whole slide imaging.
 - [PathML](https://github.com/Dana-Farber-AIOS/pathml) - An open-source toolkit for computational pathology and machine learning.
+- [PAQUO](https://github.com/bayer-science-for-a-better-life/paquo) - A library for interacting with QuPath from Python.
 - [QuPath](https://qupath.github.io/) - Open source software for digital pathology image analysis.

 ## Mycology